Check out our Updated Natural Funeral Planner, most current version at the link on the right...

 The following text is a condensation of my forthcoming book "Be a Tree, the Natural Burial Guide for Turning Yourself into a Forest."
-While I'm still wrestling with getting it published, you can read an overview below and get yourself started on the road to becoming a tree...
+While I'm still wrestling with getting it published (things keep changing, so this may end up being 'it' someday', you can read an overview below and get yourself started on the road to becoming a tree...

 Natural Burial: The Ultimate Back-to-the-Land Movement

 In the United Kingdom, for almost 20 years now, a compelling new consumer movement has been underway.
 Natural burial grounds — where people are buried in biodegradable containers, without formaldehyde-based embalming fluid or synthetic ingredients, and returned to the earth to compost into soil nutrients with a forest of trees marking the spot—are springing up across this island nation.

 Since 2005, when I first began documenting this trend, dozens (if not hundreds) of sites offering some form of natural burial have emerged in the UK, Australia, New Zealand, the US and Canada, with other countries coming on fast.
 Citizen-driven movements in support of natural burial can now be found in Europe, China, Japan, Germany, and Africa.

 [for a bit more history of the UK origins and the emerging importance of sustainable cemetery management, visit this link]

 Some groups have started new burial grounds to fill the gap left by conventional cemeteies slow to change.
 In the UK, where the process is more mature, examples of the shift include Tarn Moor Memorial Woodland, (city--run) the Meadow at Usk Castle Chase (private field) and Clayton Wood Natural Burial Ground (private field).